kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 [ 5, 10, 15, 20, 25]])
 ```

-The ufunc.at and ufunc.reduceat methods, which we’ll explore in “Fancy Index‐
-ing” on page 78, are very helpful as well.

-Another extremely useful feature of ufuncs is the ability to operate between arrays of
-different sizes and shapes, a set of operations known as broadcasting.
-This subject is
-important enough that we will devote a whole section to it (see “Computation on
-Arrays: Broadcasting” on page 63).

 ## NumPy Aggregations: Min, Max, and Everything in Between

 **Summing the Values in an Array**